Holborn Viaduct: History

 The viaduct crosses the junction of Victoria Street with Farringdon Street, at the point where Oldbourne Bridge had spanned the River Fleet before it was culverted for the creation of Farringdon Street and its market in 1734, thus enabling east-west traffic to avoid the steep gradients of the Holborn/Fleet valley at Holborn Hill and Snow Hill (also Skinner Street from 1829).

 Pedestrian access between the two street levels was effected via four pavilions, at each side and either end, containing staircases for access from the viaduct to Farringdon Street below.
-The pavilions' parapets are adorned with figurative statues to represent commerce and agriculture on the south side, both by sculptor Henry Bursill, with science and fine art on the north side, by the sculpture firm Farmer & Brindley; there are also statues of lord mayors William Walworth and Henry Fitz-Ailwin.
+The pavilions' parapets are adorned with statues of important figures in the history of London: William Walworth (north west), Hugh Myddelton (north east), Henry fitz Ailwin (south west), and Thomas Gresham (south east).
+On the viaduct there are figurative statues to represent fine art and science on the north side, by the sculpture firm Farmer & Brindley, with commerce and agriculture on the south side, both by sculptor Henry Bursill.
 In 1941 the Blitz raids destroyed and damaged most of the area including the north side pavilions; these were copied and reinstated with associated property developments in 2000 (western) and 2014 (eastern), including lifts.

 Holborn Viaduct railway station, opened on 2 March 1874, was at the eastern end with a low-level through route towards Farringdon, and was replaced in 1990 by St. Paul's Thameslink railway station (later renamed City Thameslink).

 In 1882, 57 Holborn Viaduct, on the north-eastern side, became home to the world's first coal-fired power station, the Edison Electric Light Station, operational from 1882 to 1886.
 The building in which it was housed was destroyed by bombing during the Blitz, and the large building called 60 Holborn Viaduct has since subsumed the site.